 Advanced Placement or Other Credits Earned Prior to Matriculation – these credits may be used in any way needed to meet the credit hour requirement for a year in which the 30 credit minimum was not met.
 For example, a student taking only 12 credits in each semester may use 6 credits earned while in high school to meet the 30 credit requirement for that year.
 The credits must meet a degree requirement and can only be used in this way once.
 A student must still be enrolled in at least 12 credits of coursework in each of the Fall and Spring semesters.

 Students with Disabilities

 Students who have been certified with an approved disability by the College under the Americans with Disabilities Act (ADA) must meet the same credit hour requirements if enrolled in 12 or more degree-applicable credits each semester.
-If enrolled in less than 12 degree-applicable credits, the student must successfully earn all attempted credits in order to maintain eligibilty.
+If enrolled in less than 12 degree-applicable credits, the student must successfully earn all attempted credits in order to maintain eligibility.
 Awards for these students will be prorated each term based on the actual number of enrolled credits which meet a degree requirement.

 To be considered for an Excelsior Scholarship, a student must complete the FAFSA and TAP applications each year and one Excelsior Scholarship Application, done at the time of initial application.
 Students will also be required to sign an Excelsior Scholarship Residency Contract.